ppoetsma/MxSlackMessage/doc/send-to-slack.md

 ## Create and send a single line message

-The microflows `Message_CreateAndSendToWebhookKey` and `Message_CreateAndSendToWebhookURL` can be used to send a single line message to Slack and can be used as an example how to use all steps separately with multi line messages.
+The microflows `Message_CreateAndSendToWebhookKey` and `Message_CreateAndSendToWebhookURL` can be used to send a single line message to Slack.
+And they are an example how to use all steps separately with multi line messages.

-The first microflow expects an `IncomingWebhook` object with the specified `key` to be in the database.
+The first microflow expects an `IncomingWebhook` object with the specified `Key` to be in the database.
 The second microflow accepts an Incoming Webhook URL as input.

 The microflows have these parameters: